 - Food poisoning after eating contaminated foods.
 Other symptoms include diarrhea, abdominal cramps, and fever.

 - Gastroenteritis or stomach flu.
-This virus may result from contact with a person who is infected or from contaminated food and water.
+This virus may result from contact with a person who’s infected or from contaminated food and water.
 Other symptoms include a low-grade fever, muscle aches, and abdominal pain.

 - Influenza or the flu.
 This illness may begin rather abruptly.
-The symptoms are similar to a common cold with runny nose and sore throat.
+The symptoms are similar to those of a common cold, causing a runny nose and sore throat.
 As it progresses, you may develop a persistent fever, fatigue, chills, and headache.

-- Migraines.
-With a migraine, you experience intense headaches.
+- Migraine.
+With migraine attacks, you experience intense headaches.
 They may last for a few hours or even days at a time.
-You may feel the urge to vomit as the migraine peaks, or experience recurrent vomiting if the pain persists.
+You may feel the urge to vomit as the migraine attack peaks or experience recurrent vomiting if the pain persists.

 - Vomiting related to pregnancy (morning sickness).
 As the hormones build up in the body during pregnancy, you may become nauseated and vomit.
 Up to